mo-cmyk/goscrape/README.md

 | MULTIPROCESSING | boolean       | whether multiprocessing should be utilized to speed up downloading                                  |                                                                        | optional (True if present)   |

+## Disclaimer
+This tool nor I have any affiliation with HLTV.
+I originally built this CLI to aid in my ability to download demos for scientific research purposes.
+I made it publicly availible because I thought it might benefit others as well.
+If you download a lot of demos the tool will automatically implement a sleep time to avoid a temporary cloudflar ban.